equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-can-go-wrong.md

 - "What is The one thing you are worried about?"<!-- .element: class="fragment" data-fragment-index="1" -->
 - "How would you attack your system?"<!-- .element: class="fragment" data-fragment-index="2" -->
-- "Fortunately/unfortunately"<!-- .element: class="fragment" data-fragment-index="3" -->
 - "Remember we have technical/security debt?"<!-- .element: class="fragment" data-fragment-index="4" -->
 - "Last iteration we made this temporary solution ...."<!-- .element: class="fragment" data-fragment-index="5" -->
+- "I read through ASVS and was wondering how we ...."<!-- .element: class="fragment" data-fragment-index="6" -->
+- 🚫 Think like an attacker<!-- .element: class="fragment" data-fragment-index="7" -->

 <hr>

 ❗️There are many guides and books available discussing the mechanics of threats.
 There are threats libraries available.
-It's usually a good idea to augment our threat modeling with these aids after we have reached a bit of maturity<!-- .element: class="fragment" data-fragment-index="6" -->
+It's usually a good idea to augment our threat modeling with these aids after we have reached a bit of maturity<!-- .element: class="fragment" data-fragment-index="8" style="font-size:0.8em" -->

 ---